AprilWei001/NIM/README.md

 ## Fine mapping

 ### Install SuSiE
-Information about Susie can be found at (https://stephenslab.github.io/susie-paper/index.html).
+Information about Susie can be found at [SuSie Github](https://stephenslab.github.io/susie-paper/index.html).
 It is an R package for fine mapping.

 ### Benchmark Susie with simulated data